Beowulfgang/elixir-april-fools/april_fools/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+To Expose your service to the world, open another terminal and run the following:

+    * npx localtunnel --port 4000

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more